 Take A Stand With Stanley

-- Use Certified asthma & allergy friendly™ products and services – like Stanley Steemer’s carpet cleaning – that are proven through independent, scientific testing to be highly effective at removing allergens from your carpet.
+- Use a Certified asthma & allergy friendly™ products and services – like Stanley Steemer carpet cleaning – that has been proven through independent scientific testing to be highly effective at removing allergens from carpets in the home.

-- Reduce the presence of mold by keeping indoor humidity below 50% and clearing the yard of damp firewood and leaves.
+- Reduce the presence of mold by decreasing moisture around the house, keeping indoor humidity below 50% and clearing the yard of damp firewood and leaves.

 TO KNOW MORE ABOUT STANLEY STEEMER, GET A FREE QUOTE FROM YOUR LOCAL STANLEY STEEMER OR BOOK AN APPOINTMENT, VISIT www.stanleysteemer.com Or call 1-800-STEEMER / 1-800-783-3637